Catania

 Etna, Italy

-• Etna: Etna is the highest and most active volcano in Europe.
-It is also the dominant mountain in Sicily, and Etna can easily be seen from Catania and the surrounding areas.
-One of the biggest eruptions of recent times occurred in 1669, when lava flows destroyed a part of Catania.
+Etna is the highest and most active volcano in Europe.
+With its 3,323 meters in height, it is also the all-dominant mountain in Sicily, and Etna can be seen knowledge of and of course also from Catania and the nearby areas.

-• Pantalica Necropolis/Necropoli di Pantalica: Together with the prestigious ruins of nearby Syracuse, Pantalica Necropolis is a place inscribed on UNESCO’s World Heritage list.
+Along with the well-preserved ruins of nearby Siracusa, the Pantalica Nekropolis is a UNESCO World Heritage Site.
 It is an area located in the mountains between the rivers Anapo and Calcinara.
+The burial site was used from the 13th century BC. to the 7th century BC, and there are believed to be around 4,000 graves here.

 Noto Cathedral, Italy